 Building My New Social Network & Growing Up With Sight Loss are posts derived from the 2 public speeches I’ve given so far, for the Nystagmus Network and a primary school respectively.
 I’d never given a talk about my disability before, and had never done any public speaking in general other than a best man speech previously, so I was really apprehensive about doing it.
 But the talks went really well, I was overwhelmed with the love and support I got for them, and they’ve made good posts too.
 So they mean a lot to me.

 How I See & Room 101 – My Visually Impaired Frustrations were 2 posts that were picked up on by the RNIB, and they’ve been very supportive of my blog for quite a while now.
 The first post was for their #HowISee campaign, and got a huge response on RNIB’s Facebook page, plus they used an extract from my video in a compilation with a few other bloggers.
 It was also the video that led to my primary school talk, as a support assistant reached out to me as a direct result of it.
-The Room 101 post, meanwhile, had no connection to the RNIB at all to begin with, but they liked it so much that, with my permission, they shared an edited version on their website.
-So that was very flattering.
+The Room 101 post, meanwhile, had no connection to the RNIB at all to begin with, but they liked it so much that they shared it with their followers, which was very flattering.

 9. Do you think that the disabled blogger/YouTuber community is overlooked?